The Year was 1975.

-By 1975, the way were born had changed dramatically.
+By 1975, the way we were born had changed dramatically.
 From women-led matter of fact birth, mostly at home, birth became medicalised.
-In male-led medicine, power shifted from the Mother to The Man.
+In male-led medicine, power shifted from The Mother to The Man.
 Feminism at the time, embraced these changes.
 The illusion was one of being freed from the shackles of our biology.
 An illusion of choice, of control, of safety.
 Along side the medicalisation of birth, came the medicalisation of mothering.
 Formula was replacing breastfeeding, women had more options, and careers were opening up.

 And a French Obstetrician published his poetic book on childbirth, which was met with enthusiasm from mothers and outcry from the medical establishment.

-The Greats of Childbirth added their voices, the likes of Michel Odent (also a French Obstetrican) and Sheila Kitzinger (British natural childbirth advocate), along with Ina May Gaskin in America.
+The Greats of Childbirth added their voices, the likes of Michel Odent (also a French Obstetrician) and Sheila Kitzinger (British natural childbirth advocate), along with Ina May Gaskin in America.
 These three voices laid a strong foundation, and others have added their strength.

-And yet. over 25 years after it was first published, a revised edition in 2002 was prefaced with a musing from Leboyer:
+And yet, over 25 years after it was first published, a revised edition in 2002 was prefaced with a musing from Leboyer:

 "What was a strong wine became slowly watered down into the kind of herb tea that gives you a good sleep"

-He had seen that birth had become more medicalised.
+He had seen that birth had become even more medicalised.
 Was he lamenting the loss of humanity?
 Was he troubled by how far we were going?

 And still more voices cried out.
 There were more books written..Janet Balaskas, Sarah Buckley, Rhea Dempsey, Katrina Zaslavsky, Lucy Perry, Fiona McArthur, Henci Goer...and dozens more.
-Websites and facebook pages emerged as the new millenium placed devices in our hands.
+Websites and facebook pages emerged as the new millennium placed devices in our hands.
 The irony of the technological delivery of a message about natural 'delivery'.